corneliusellen/checks-for-understanding/module-2/backend/week_one.md

 <%= %> This will execute and render the Ruby code to the screen.

 14. What's an ORM?
 Object Relational Mappers - a framework which serves as the layer between your database and your Model class.
-It allows you to easily interact and manipulate your database without having to use long and repetitive SQL commands.
+It allows you to easily interact and manipulate your database without having to use long and repetitive SQL commands. **It is a way for us to create objects from rows of a database table for easy interaction.**

 15. What's the most commonly used ORM in ruby (Sinatra & Rails)?
 ActiveRecord